asicguy/zcu104_ubuntu/software/qspi2ssd/readme.md

 # QSPI to SSD boot instructions.
-This document describes the operations necessary to boot Linux from the QSPI memory but use the sata SSD as the non-volatile filesystem.
+This document describes the operations necessary to boot Linux from the QSPI memory but use the sata SSD as the non-volatile root filesystem.

 This setup is very nice since sata SSD are designed for OS support with built in wear leveling and fault management.
-Using an SDCard for filesystem storage can be slow and fail spontaneously.
-Also, sata SSD are blazing fast and available in capacities up to 2TB.
+Using an SD card for filesystem storage can be slow and fail spontaneously.
+Also, sata SSD are blazingly fast and available in capacities up to 2TB.

 The idea is to use the soldered down QSPI flash device to hold the Petalinux FSBL, U-Boot and the Linux kernel.
 Then a Linaro Ubuntu filesystem is copied to the sata SSD.
-Finally, a small change is made to the u-boot boot command to tell Linux to use the sata SSD as the root filesystem.

 This setup should be ideal for a platform that needs a non-volatile filesystem but runs continuously or needs to log or process big data at a high rate.